 What about self-medicating with marijuana?
 Well, many prefer this.
 Some patients with anxiety say that they are able to control symptoms associated with their traumatic events (such as anger and stress).

 However, self-medicating with cannabis can cause drug dependence.
 A marijuana use disorder can worsen a patient’s condition instead of improving.
 According to a study published in the Archives of General Psychiatry, self-medicating with cannabis can increase the risks of developing a substance use disorder in anxiety patients.
-A dependence associated with self-medication can increase the chances of development of social anxiety.
+A dependence associated with self-medication can increase the chances of the development of social anxiety.

 So, when it comes to using marijuana for managing your PTSD symptoms, make sure you seek professional help from a licensed medical marijuana doctor.